U.S. Giving Terrorists ‘Keys of the Kingdom,’ Former INS Agent Says

-With the national debate raging over the effectiveness of U.S. Immigration and Customs Enforcement (ICE) agency, President Donald Trump and many Republicans have come to the agency’s defense, while calling for Congress to enact immigration-enforcement fixes and give the agencies the resources they need.
+With the national debate raging over the effectiveness of U.S. Immigration and Customs Enforcement (ICE), President Donald Trump and many Republicans have come to the agency’s defense, while calling for Congress to enact immigration-enforcement fixes and give the agencies the resources they need.

-Some Democrats, however, are calling for ICE to be abolished in the wake of Trump’s zero-tolerance policy that formerly required separating illegal-immigrant children from their parents at the border.
+Some Democrats, however, are calling for ICE to be abolished in the wake of Trump’s zero-tolerance policy, which formerly required separating illegal-immigrant children from their parents at the border.